 Your safety is a priority.
 You might have heard of “RAs” or “Residential Assistants,” who live in most US college dorms to help students with residential issues and organize events and activities in their residence halls.
 Well, at ASU, they’re called CAs (Community Assistants) instead of RAs.
 They’re always around to support you and give you any help you need.

-If you live on campus, then you won’t have to worry about a thing.
+If you live on campus, then you won’t have to worry about furnishings or utility bills.
 You’ll have your own bed, desk, chair, dresser and closet area in your room.
 Rooms are air-conditioned and you’ll also have all utilities, cable TV and Wi-Fi at no extra charge.

 As a first-year student living on campus, or any other student living on campus without a stove, you’ll require a meal plan.
 But even if you live off-campus, then you’re advised to get a meal plan because it will make your life a lot easier.